ewal31/S3PATH.jl/README.md

 rm(fp)

-# Writing a Parquet File to S3
+# Writing and reading a Parquet File to/from S3
 using DataFrames
 using Parquet2